sujoff/Multiplatform-deployment-tasks/README.md

-You can check project description for each challenges in relevent folder directory
+You can check project description for each challenges in relevent folder